fru-io/docs/docs/administration.md

 ## Adding users
 You can add an administrator or a developer to an [organization](organizations.md).
 An administrator has the ability to add and remove other administrators in addition to managing deployments.
 A developer can use all functionality provided by the Fru.io client other than adding and removing administrators.
 The users email address should be the same as their [GitHub](github.md) email address.

-Add a developer with `Fru.io admin add developer`.
+Add a developer with `fru admin add developer`.

 ```
 $ Fru.io admin add developer foo@example.com
 Added developer foo@example.com to organization Fru-demo
 ```

-Add a developer with `Fru.io admin add administrator`.
+Add a developer with `fru admin add administrator`.

 ```
 $ Fru.io admin add admin bar@example.com